CPHS/OPHS Glossary of Terms

 Human Subject:

-or biospecimens; or (2) obtains, uses, studies, analyzes, or generates
+biospecimens; or (2) obtains, uses, studies, analyzes, or generates identifiable

 A | B | C | D | E | F | G - H | I - J | K - L | M | N | O | P - Q | R | S | T - U | V - Z